HDFS 2 Source Connector for Confluent Platform

 • The connector stops and fails if the HDFS 2 object’s name does not match the expected format or is in an unexpected location.

-You should avoid the following configuration issues:
+Check your configuration to avoid the following issues:

 • A file with the correct extension and a valid name format (for example, <topic>+<partition>+<starting-offset>+<ending-offset>.<extension>) placed in a folder of a different topic will be read normally and written to whatever topic as defined by its filename.